hack3rs.ca network-security

 triage-questions

-• ?Did suspicious wireless activity result in successful network access or lateral movement opportunities?
+• ?Did the suspicious wireless activity result in a successful client association, DHCP lease, or authentication event that warrants network-side investigation?

 defender-actions.checklist